Restaurant QR Codes That Bring Customers Back (Automatically)

 The Psychology Behind the Scan

-Before we dive into tactics, let's get into your customer's head for a second.
+Before we get into tactics, let's get into your customer's head for a second.
 People don't scan QR codes because they're bored.
 They scan because:

 Miss any of these four elements?
 Your QR code becomes expensive wall art.